netboxlabs/diode-agent/diode-napalm-agent/README.md

 Variables (using `${ENV}` syntax) can be referenced in the configuration file from environmental variables or from a provided `.env` file.

 The `driver` device attribute is optional.
-If not specified, the agent will attempt to find a match from NAPALM supported drivers.
+If not specified, the agent will attempt to find a match from NAPALM supported/installed drivers.

 Detailed information about `optional_args` can be found in the NAPALM [documentation](https://napalm.readthedocs.io/en/latest/support/#optional-arguments).